 Helps children in Sub-Saharan Africa lead healthier, more productive lives.
 Our work supports education, health, early preparation against pandemics, safety, particularly for orphans and girls, who face greater risk for violence, neglect and illness.

 Fights poverty in rural Ethiopia with a holistic approach to change.
-We apply 100% of donations directly to projects that lift up thriving communities.
+We apply 100% of donations directly to projects that lift up families and help create thriving communities.
 Since 2000, we have helped more than 5 million people change their lives.